jaylach/whimper/README.md

 run your tasks.
 If you want run your tasks from the command line, whimper gives you a way to do that.
 If you want to run them through code, you can do that too.
 You have power to decide and that's a wonderful thing.. at least we think so!

+### concurrency & execution
+whimper does not set out to be a highly concurrent task runner.
+Instead it tries to provide a framework for running tasks that most developers will find comfortable.
+With that said, whimper does not run very many tasks concurrently.
+In fact, the only tasks whimper will run concurrently are tasks that have no dependencies.
+Any tasks that do have dependencies will be ran sequentially, ensuring all dependencies are met before running.

+A typical whimper execution order would look like: [all concurrent] -> [sequenced] -> [sequenced] -> ... -> [done]

 # installation
 ```
 $ npm install whimper